Quoted-printable: Introduction

-MIME defines mechanisms for sending other kinds of information in e-mail, including text in languages other than English, using character encodings other than ASCII.
+MIME defines mechanisms for sending all kinds of information in e-mail, including text in languages other than English, using character encodings other than ASCII.
 However, these encodings often use byte values outside the ASCII range so they need to be encoded further before they are suitable for use in a non-8-bit-clean environment.
 The Quoted-Printable encoding is one method used for mapping arbitrary bytes into sequences of ASCII characters.
 So, Quoted-Printable is not a character encoding scheme itself, but a data coding layer to be used under some byte-oriented character encoding.
 The Quoted-Printable encoding is reversible, meaning the original bytes and hence the non-ASCII characters they represent can be identically recovered.

+Quoted-printable and Base64 encoding are the two binary-to-text encoding methods defined in RFC 2045, part of the MIME RFCs.

 Quoted-Printable and Base64 are the two MIME content transfer encodings, if the trivial "7bit" and "8bit" encoding are not counted.
 If the text to be encoded does not contain many non-ASCII characters, then Quoted-Printable results in a fairly readable (Note: This implies that an ASCII compatible encoding is used.
 A Quoted-Printable-encoded text in e.g. EBCDIC would not be readable of course.) and compact encoded result.
 On the other hand, if the input has many 8-bit characters, then Quoted-Printable becomes both unreadable and extremely inefficient.
-Base64 is not human-readable, but has a uniform overhead for all data and is the more sensible choice for binary formats or text in a script other than the Latin script.
+Base64 is not human-readable, but has a uniform overhead for all data and can be the more logical choice for binary formats or text in a script other than the Latin script.
+The trade-off for using Base64 instead of binary is a significant increase in the amount of data sent when using Base64.